sagedemage/setup_kubernetes_cluster/README.md

 [firewall-cmd commands](./docs/firewall-cmd_commands.md)

+## Verify the Backup of MongoDB Works

-## Verify the backup of MongoDB via mongodump works
+Verify the backup of MongoDB via mongodump works

 Get the name of the pod of the mongodb-backup
 ```